sagihirshfeld/rp_jump/README.md

    - **ReportPortal Base URL**: Base URL of your ReportPortal instance (e.g., `https://reportportal.example.com`)

    **Note**: The extension uses the "ocs" project (hardcoded).

+4. **Manage Favorites**:
+   - The options page also lists all your saved favorites.
+   - Click **Delete** next to any favorite to remove it.

 The configuration is saved locally in Chrome's extension storage and persists across browser sessions.